 Touch Sample Method and Frequency

-If your application is very dependent on a low MCU load at all times, it can be a good idea to reduce the frequency with which the Touch Controller is being sampled, through the function
+If your application is depending on a low MCU load at all times, it can be a good idea to reduce the frequency with which the Touch Controller is being sampled, through the function

 HAL::setTouchSampleRate.
 In many cases it will be sufficient to sample touch approximately every three ticks instead of every tick or maybe even rarer.
 Most, if not all, capacitive touch controllers have an output pin to signal that touch data if available.
 By reading this pin, unnecessary polling of the touch controller can be avoided.